wdonovanseid/roboger-neighborhood/README.md

 Input: "2"
 Output: "Boop!"

-Spec: The program replaces all digits with "Beep!" if the number contains a 3
+Spec: The program replaces all digits with "Won't you be my neighbor?" if the number contains a 3
 Input: "3"
+Output: "Won't you be my neighbor?"

+Spec: The program only recognizes the highest spec lvl if a number contains a 3, 2, and/or 1
+Input: "13"
 Output: "Won't you be my neighbor?"

 ## Known Bugs